iPhone 15 cost control Foreign media blasted that Apple will switch to TSMC N3E process chips next year | ETtoday3C Home Appliance News | ETtodayAMP

 According to MacRumors, the A17 Bionic is expected to be Apple’s first chip to use a 3-nanometer process, offering significant improvements in performance and efficiency compared to the 5-nanometer technology used in the A14, A15, and A16 chips.

 The initial version of the A17 Bionic chip will reportedly use TSMC’s N3B process, but Apple plans to switch the A17 to N3E sometime next year.
-The move was said to be a cost-cutting measure, but could come at the expense of efficiency.
+The move was said to be a cost-cutting measure, but might come at the expense of efficiency.

 N3B is the original 3nm node created by TSMC in collaboration with Apple.
 N3E, on the other hand, is the simpler, more accessible node that most of TSMC’s other clients will use.